 Open: Chiawa Camp is open from 15th April to 15th November.

 Location: Chiawa Camp is on the banks of the Zambezi River overlooking Mana Pools.
 It was the first safari lodge to be built inside Lower Zambezi National Park.
-Royal Airstrip is the nearest.
-From there it is a 10 minute drive and 20 minute boat ride to the camp.
+You fly into Jeki from where it's a 15 minute drive and 40 minute boat transfer or a 75 minute game drive to the camp.
 Its sister camp, Old Mondoro, is a 1 hour 20 minute boat ride from Chiawa.

 Rooms: There are 8 tents with en-suite bathrooms with a bathtub, twin hand basins and indoor shower.
 All have verandas with chairs and a day bed, overlooking the river.
-The slightly larger, more secluded, honeymoon tent has a private deck and dining area and outdoor bathroom and shower.
-All the tents sit on raised decks.
+The larger safari suite has a bedroom, en-suite bathroom with bath, twin basins, toilet and shower, lounge with daybeds, additional toilet, outdoor shower, large deck with a plunge pool.
+All the tents sit on raised decks, some having views of the Zambezi River and others facing the dry riverbed.

-Activities: Game drives in Lower Zambezi National Park, guided walking safaris, boat safaris, canoeing and fishing are all available.
+Activities: Game drives in Lower Zambezi National Park, guided walking safaris, boat safaris, canoeing and fishing are all available, and there are hides from which you can watch wildlife.
 You can round off a busy day with a leisurely sunset cruise on the Zambezi.

 Dining: Meals are eaten communally in the dining area, with lunch often enjoyed in the grounds